Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

-\textbf{\textit{FPGA and CPU chip.---}}The digitized signals are moved into a system on a chip (SoC) (Xilinx, Zynq Ultrascale+, XCZU7CG-2FBVB900E), component (3) in Fig.~\ref{fig:Eboard}.
-It consists of a field-programmable gate array (FPGA) combined with four embedded hardcore central processing units (CPUs), two ARM-A53 and two ARM-R5.
+\textbf{\textit{FPGA and CPU chip.---}}The digitized signals are moved into a System on a Chip (SoC) (Xilinx, Zynq Ultrascale+, XCZU7CG-2FBVB900E), component (3) in Fig.~\ref{fig:Eboard}.
+It consists of a Field-Programmable Gate Array (FPGA) combined with four embedded hardcore Central Processing Units (CPUs), two ARM-A53 and two ARM-R5.
 The SoC performs tasks such as event triggering, event building, communication, and buffering.
-These functions are divided into tasks performed by the firmware that runs on the FPGA, and tasks performed by the Petalinux (embedded Linux system) running on the CPU.
+These functions are divided into tasks performed by the firmware that runs on the FPGA, and tasks performed by the Local Data Acquisition (DAQ) software running in the Petalinux (embedded Linux system) in the CPU---described in Section \ref{sec:trigger_DAQ}.
+Double Data Rate (DDR) memory, with a total size of 512\,MB, is available to be used by the FPGA and CPU chip.

-The firmware continually retrieves the digital data from the ADC, and can be configured to digitally shape this signal.
-For instance, currently a total of four filters can be applied to the data of each channel, and dynamic baseline subtraction is available.
-It is possible to select raw or shaped data for the final readout.
-If signal shaping is selected, the shaped signal is used for triggering to select interesting events.
-Otherwise, raw data are used.
-Triggering is elaborated on in in Section \ref{sec:trigger_DAQ}.

-\textbf{\textit{GPS and slow control parameters.---}}After triggering, the firmware builds the event.
-Data from the three input channels are combined with timing information from the GPS chip (Trimble RES SMT360), component (4) in Fig.\ref{fig:Eboard}, and data from slow control parameters, such as air pressure and battery voltage.
-These are written in an event header, in which all configuration parameters are also stored.
-The local software inside the CPU is notified that an event is present and starts the transfer into the local board memory.

-\textbf{\textit{Triggering and data transfer.---}}Two firmware versions were tested, one at GP300 and the other at G@A. They differ in the method of data transfer into memory.
-The firmware version deployed at GP300 starts by reading event packages by the Advanced eXtensible Interface (AXI) bus, as long as the first-in-first-out queue for storing event data is not empty.
-Given the quieter radio environment of GP300, the AXI speed is enough to deal with the trigger rate.

-However, the higher trigger rate at the G@A site required a faster memory transfer method.
-Therefore, at G@A, the software uses direct memory access (DMA transfer), moving all parts of each triggered event into double data rate (DDR) memory, which has a total size of 512\,MB.
-The firmware may then apply a secondary ``high-level'' trigger algorithm to further reject uninteresting events.
-Afterwards, it saves the starting location of each event in order to easily identify in memory those events that will be required to be saved centrally.
-Then, both firmware versions send the timing information to the central DAQ software and, upon request by the central DAQ, the complete event can be transferred wirelessly via the Ethernet chip, component (5) in Fig.~\ref{fig:Eboard}.
+\textbf{\textit{GPS and data transfer.---}} Timing and temperature information is obtained from the Trimble RES SMT360 GPS chip, component (4) in Fig.\ref{fig:Eboard}, which has an accuracy of 15\,ns.
+Wireless data transfer between the Detection Unit (DU) and the Data Acquisition (DAQ) computer is performed through the Ethernet chip, component (5) in Fig.~\ref{fig:Eboard}.